jmacglashan/decisions_and_dragons/content/posts/ddpg_grad.md

 **(2)** The second reason is that in addition to deriving the deterministic policy gradient, the original DPG work also showed that this gradient is the limit of stochastic policies as they converge to deterministic policies.
 By using the expanded chain rule form, it may have been easier to prove this relationship with stochastic policies.

 **(3)** The third reason is you need to be careful with automatic differentiation.
 If you compute the gradient of the Q-function with an autodiff library you need to take care not to compute the gradients for the Q-function parameters during the optimization.
 Otherwise, you may accidentally distort the Q-function network.
+This can get trickier if you are sharing parameters between the Q-function and policy.
 By expanding the chain rule, it makes it clear exactly what should be computed.
 That said, there are lots of ways in modern automatic differentiation libraries to avoid this pitfall without expanding the chain rule, so I would not suggest expanding it in modern practice.
 Just be aware of it.

 ## Bias in the DDPG estimate